guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 elasticsearch.ignoreVersionMismatch: true
 ```

-11. When it is time to upgrade the kibana development environment, start for a clean environment, get the latest changes from github, and switch to the new tag or release.
+11. When it is time to upgrade the Kibana development environment, start for a clean environment, get the latest changes from github, and switch to the new tag or release.
 The `kibana/plugins` directory remains untouched accross these steps.
 You may delete the `target` folder in each plugin folder.

 ```shell
 $ cd kibana